 Post-traumatic Stress Disorder or PTSD is an anxiety disorder occurring in people who have experienced or witnessed an extremely serious or life-threatening event.
 PTSD can be brought on by exposure to war or a natural disaster, sudden death of a loved one, a violent personal assault such as rape, a serious accident, or any traumatic event in which a person perceives a threat of death of serious harm to themselves or another.

 PTSD can occur at any time in a person’s life, including childhood.
 Women are twice as likely to develop post-traumatic stress disorder.
 Approximately 7.7 million people in the US have PTSD.
-PTSD is often accompanied by depression, substance abuse or other anxiety disorders.
+PTSD is often accompanied by depression or other anxiety disorders.

 Learn more about Post-traumatic Stress Disorder